School Direct offers a unique training route to achieving qualified teacher status (QTS) and aims to attract the highest-quality candidates.

 School Direct Training Programme (salaried)

-Schools will specify which skills and experience are important to them in their UCAS entry profile and marketing material.
-This experience may be in any career and does not have to be from an educational setting, but should generally apply to the years following graduation.
+Work experience may be in any career and does not have to be from an educational setting, but should generally apply to the years following graduation.
 You should contact your chosen school with any questions regarding your experience.

 If you do not meet the eligibility requirements for School Direct, there are alternative teacher training options available to you.